The Show, the After Party, the Hotel

-The Show, The After Party, The Hotel is the third studio album from American R&B group Jodeci, released July 18, 1995, on Uptown Records and distributed through MCA Records.
+The Show, the After Party, the Hotel is the third studio album by American R&B group Jodeci.
+It was released on July 18, 1995, through Uptown Records and distributed by MCA Records.
 The album was recorded at Dajhelon Studios in Rochester, New York.

 The album peaked at number two on the Billboard 200 chart and was the third album from the group to reach number one on the Top R&B Albums chart.
 By September 1995, it was certified Platinum by the RIAA.